Client Selection for Federated Policy Optimization with Environment Heterogeneity: Federated Policy Optimization with Heterogeneity-aware Client Selection

-In contrast to client selection schemes where the selection metrics are uploaded together with the models at the end of each round, we employ an extra round for metric computation (lines 3 - 9) in Algorithm \ref{alg:FedPOCS}.
-A similar selection scheme can be found in related works on biased client selection called Power-of-Choice \cite{pmlr-v151-jee-cho22a}.
-We anticipate that such two-phase communication can be reduced to single-phase by adopting the communication- and computation-efficient variant of Power-of-Choice.
+In contrast to client selection schemes that update the selection metrics together with the models at the end of each round, we employ an extra round for metric computation (lines 3 - 9) in Algorithm \ref{alg:FedPOHCS}.
+A similar selection scheme was utilized by a biased client selection method called Power-of-Choice \citep{pmlr-v151-jee-cho22a}.

-The choice of the local learner is also optional as our discussion is general and does not rely on any particular implementation of policy evaluation and policy improvement.
+The choice of the local learner is optional as our discussion is general and does not rely on any particular implementation of policy evaluation and policy improvement.
 In particular, we assume all clients adopt the Proximal Policy Optimization (PPO) algorithm proposed by \cite{DBLP:journals/corr/SchulmanWDRK17}, which is a PG method motivated by TRPO.